OpenMDAO/OpenMDAO/openmdao/docs/examples/beam_optimization/beam_optimization.rst

 Implementation: list of components
 ----------------------------------

-There are 7 components that compute:
+There are 6 components that compute:

 1. moment of inertia for each element
 2. local stiffness matrix for each element
-3. global stiffness matrix
-4. solution of the :math:`Kd=f` linear system augmented with the Lagrange multipliers
+3. solution of the :math:`Kd=f` linear system augmented with the Lagrange multipliers
-5. extraction of just the displacements in the :math:`d` vector
+4. extraction of just the displacements in the :math:`d` vector
-6. compliance
+5. compliance
-7. volume
+6. volume

 .. embed-code::
     openmdao.test_suite.test_examples.beam_optimization.components.moment_comp